chebrolu-venkata-sai-kiran/python_learning/readme.md

 in chapter 2 we have the python syntax and keywords

-in chapter 3 we have the conditionals like if else etc
+in chapter 3 we have the conditionals like if else etc.

 in chapter 4 we have discussed regarding the loops.